gloryanislase/adventureworks-excel-sales-analysis/README.md

 ## 🚀 How to Use

-1. Download the Excel workbook from the `workbook/` folder.
+1. Download `AdventureWorks_Excel_Sales_Analysis.xlsm` from the repository.
-2. Open it using **Microsoft Excel Desktop**.
+2. Open the workbook in **Microsoft Excel Desktop** and enable macros when prompted.
-3. Explore the dashboards and use the available filters to interact with the analysis.
+3. Use the slicers to explore the dashboard by Country, Year, and Month.
+4. Use the navigation buttons to switch between dashboard views.
-4. Review the supporting analysis sheets to see how the dashboard metrics are calculated.
+5. Explore the supporting analysis sheets to inspect the underlying calculations and PivotTables.

-> **Dataset note:** Adventure Works is used as a sample dataset for demonstrating analytical and Advanced Excel capabilities.
-The project is intended as a portfolio case study rather than a representation of current market conditions.
+> **Dataset note:** Adventure Works is a sample dataset used to demonstrate Advanced Excel and BI capabilities.
+The project is intended as a portfolio case study rather than an analysis of current market conditions.

 ---